 The organizing framework for the MSSON provides the overall structure for establishing the curriculum and maintaining its internal consistency.
 Faculty beliefs and values regarding nursing and nursing education are stated in the mission and philosophy.
 Program goals and student objectives provide general statements regarding the expected results for students and faculty.
-These values, beliefs, and expected results are operationalized through the standards established by the AACN and published in The Essentials: Core Competencies for Professional Nursing Education.
+These values, beliefs, and expected results are operationalized through the standards established by the AACN and published in The Essentials of Doctoral Education for Advanced Nursing Practice (2006).
 This document provides the structural constructs (core knowledge, core skills, and role component) that guide course content, course objectives, and teaching/learning practices within the curriculum.
 Program quality is maintained through a commitment to continuous quality improvement and is implemented through the Systematic Plan for Evaluation.